JorenCombs/paidy-forex-proxy/README.md

 http://HOSTNAME:PORT/forex-rate?from=CURRENCY&to=CURRENCY

+**from**:		The currency being traded from.
+This is not case sensitive.
+Must be in the supported currencies list or an error will be returned.

+**to**:		The currency being traded to.
+This is not case sensitive.
+Must be in the supported currencies list or an error will be returned.

+Supported currencies are:  AUD, CAD, CHF, EUR, GBP, NZD, JPY, SGD, USD

 For example, assuming the service is available on 8081 locally, the following URL will provide rates for exchanging Japanese yen to Australian dollars:

 http://localhost:8081/forex-rate?from=JPY&to=AUD